kyarusii/AssetLens/README.md

 ## Roadmap
 Not stable yet, but under development.

-[x] Inspector Lens.
-[ ]

 ### Reference Viewer
 [x] Reference View for Persistent Assets.
 [ ] Reference View for Scene Objects.
 [ ] Sortable Multi-Column viewer.
 [ ] Dependency graph for Scene Objects.

 ### Inspector Lens.
 [x] Display how many assets are related to selected asset at the top of the inspector.
 [ ] Pop-up window of linked assets such as nested prefab inspector.

 ### Safe Delete
 [x] Alert before the asset that is used by other asset will be deleted.
 [ ] (Experimental) Replace reference during delete asset.
 (Reference Replacer)

 ### Build Lens
 [ ] Find the assets will be included in build
 [ ] Asset bundle, Addressable, Linked assets with scenes in build setting, resources.

 ---
 ## Contributes